 Hello friends, you might have many doubts regarding the polarity in some molecules in the chemistry world.
 Many of us have a doubt regarding the polarity of SO2 (sulfur dioxide).
 So, I will share my information with you to clear the doubt regarding the polarity of SO2.

 Is SO2 polar or nonpolar?
-SO2 is polar and it is because of the difference in electronegativity between sulfur and oxygen atoms.
+SO2 is polar in nature because of the difference in electronegativity between sulfur and oxygen atoms.
 The greater the difference in electronegativity more will be the polarity of the molecule.
 The bent shape of SO2 is because of the repulsion between the unbonded electrons present on the sulfur and oxygen atoms.
 The unsymmetrical shape also identifies whether a molecule is polar or not.

 And after bonding in the SO2 molecule, the unequal charge remains on Sulfur and Oxygen.
 2 unbonded electrons remain on Sulfur and 4 electrons on both of the Oxygen atoms.